Introduction to vacuum casting

 Once your parts are produced, we offer the following finishes:

-- Complete deburring of parts and assembly validation
+- Complete deburring of parts and validation of assembly;

 - Assembly, addition of inserts…